 Whenever I make a soup or stew with pasta, I’ve learned adding al dente pasta just before serving has the best results.
 Otherwise, you highly risk turning innocent noodles into disintegrated mush.

 Pasta simply becomes unrecognizable when steeping in hot liquid longer than it was meant to.
 So unless you want to serve porridge, take the reigns of your soup; cook the pasta separately and add at the very, very end.
-This has become an ingrained habit right there with never going to bed with makeup on.

 When you safely unlock the lid, your eyes will feast on a rich, flavorful, warm-the-soul soup you’ll want to curl up on the couch with.
 Have a glass of vino in hand, cheer on the game, or simply binge on Netflix.
 Enjoy, friends!